perskes/time-signature-calculator/README.md

 The example array consists of 2 quarter notes, 4 sixteenth notes and 2 eighth notes, adding up to exactly one measure in a 4/4 Time Signature.
 `var myNotes = [4, 4, 16, 16, 16, 16, 8, 8]`

-The percentage of the note-values will be calculated and the time-signature will be used as a reference for 100%.
-The calculated values will be added to the currentPercentage variable until it is (approx., see floating point operations for more details) 100%.
+The percentage of the [note values](https://en.wikipedia.org/wiki/Note_value "note values") will be calculated and the [time signature](http://https://en.wikipedia.org/wiki/Time_signature#:~:text=The%20time%20signature%20(also%20known,is%20equivalent%20to%20a%20beat. "time signature") will be used as a reference for 100%.
+The calculated values will be added to the `currentPercentage` variable until it is (**approx**., see [floating point operations](https://stackoverflow.com/a/16082201 "floating point operations") for more details) 100%.

 Handle the result as desired, the function does not treat the two possible results: